 "There's a lot of close contact that you have with people," she said, "and so it's going to be nice that I won't have to come and be sneezing and coughing and trying to help them and making sure I'm not spreading my germs to them in this close fitting room together."

-Swenson, of Mountlake Terrace, said she cheered Seattle's decision to mandate companies provide paid sick time to their employees.
+Swenson, of Mountlake Terrace, said she cheered Seattle's decision to mandate companies provide to their employees.

 Under the change, which takes effect Saturday, businesses with more than four full-time equivalent employees must offer their workers at least five paid sick days a year.
 Companies must also offer paid "safe time" to allow workers to care for a family member or for reasons related to domestic violence, sexual assault, or stalking.